MarkoSterk/PyJolt/README.md

 # PyJolt - async first python web framework

-This framework is in its alpha stage is will probably see some major changes/improvements until it reaches the beta stage for testing.
+This framework is in its alpha stage and will probably see some major changes/improvements until it reaches the beta stage for testing.
 Any eager tinkerers are invited to test the framework in its alpha stage and provide feedback.

 ## Getting started